Selling Your Senior Living Community Through Video

 Now that consumers are willing to spend more time watching a video than reading text, The Arbor Company has jumped on the opportunity to expand its reach and appeal to their audience.
 Using video to showcase moments of everyday life in a community can have a much deeper impact than using other forms of content.

-HumanGood offers senior care and affordable housing for seniors over 55.
+HumanGood offers senior living and affordable housing for seniors over 55.
 It’s using video in a different way that still reaches its audience.
 HumanGood hosts its videos on YouTube (more than 500 million hours of videos are watched on YouTube each day).

 HumanGood uses resident stories to portray its quality of services.
 HumanGood created a playlist on its YouTube channel solely for these stories.
 Any good video marketing strategy uses videos that focus on stories, and HumanGood nails that here.